 Job responsibilities are the established, recurring duties and job requirements for your position.
 Goals are set annually and describe your top priorities, such as new initiatives and projects for the coming year.
 Goals may also be related to enhancing your performance in key areas of your job.

 - To reduce something (risk, expenses, waste)

 - To save something (time, money, space, energy)

 Your goals are work-related priorities.
 They define what must get done.
 Your Professional Development Plan includes your developmental priorities and how you will grow within your job.

 - If the feedback is related to what will be done over the next year, it should be noted in your goals.

-- If the feedback is regarding how you need to do your job, the actions related to this feedback should be recorded in the PDP.
+- If the feedback is regarding how you need to do your job, the actions related to this feedback should be recorded in the Development Plan.

 - "Take an Excel class to learn advanced skills."
-This would be included in a PDP because the objective is to develop a new skill but not to apply it to a specific task.
+This would be included in a Development Plan because the objective is to develop a new skill but not to apply it to a specific task.
 The outcome is not measurable.

 - “Develop and implement a new format for monthly reporting by March 30."
 This could be included as a goal because the outcome is specific and measurable.
 If the employee needs to learn advanced Excel skills to accomplish this goal, learning those Excel skills should appear in their PDP.

 Review your goals and development throughout the year, as you or your team’s priorities may change.

 To update your goals, document what you think needs to change and have a discussion with your manager.
 Ensure that you and your manager are aligned on changes and that you both agree to any modifications.

 The midpoint check-in can be used to manage and update your goals.
 In addition, you can schedule an informal goal checkpoint to review and discuss changes to your goals.
 These discussions should summarize accomplishments to date, identify any goals that were added, eliminated, or changed, review priorities, and clarify performance expectations going forward.

 2033 K Street, NW, Ste 210